Can \v{C}encov meet Petz?: Abstract

 \section{Abstract}

-We discuss how to exploit the recent formulation of classical and quantum information geometry in terms of normal states on $W^{*}$-algebras to formulate a problem that unifies Cencov's theorem and Petz's theorem.
+We discuss how to exploit the recent formulation of classical and quantum information geometry in terms of normal states on $W^{*}$-algebras to formulate a problem that unifies \v{C}encov's theorem and Petz's theorem.